Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics in the non-Archimedean case

-\begin{exmpl} The canonical metric in Example~\ref{exm:2} is semipositive: for a {vertical} curve $C$, its degree with respect to $\cO_{\P^n_{K^{\circ}}}(1)$ equals its degree with respect to the restriction of this model to the special fibre.
+\begin{exmpl} The canonical metric in Example~\ref{exm:2} has a semipositive model: for a {vertical} curve $C$, its degree with respect to $\cO_{\P^n_{K^{\circ}}}(1)$ equals its degree with respect to the restriction of this model to the special fibre.
 This restriction identifies with $\cO_{\P^n_k}(1)$, the universal line bundle of $\P^{n}_{k}$, which is ample.
-Hence all the metrics obtained by inverse image of the canonical metric of $\cO(1)^{\an}$ are also semipositive. \end{exmpl}
+Hence, all the metrics obtained by inverse image of the canonical metric of $\cO(1)^{\an}$ have semipositive models. \end{exmpl}

-Finally, we recall the definition of the signed measures associated with algebraic metrics.
+Finally, we recall the definition of the signed measures associated with a family of algebraic metrics.